Datchinamurthy Kataiah: Capture and trial

-According to both the defendants' accounts, prior to their capture, Chirsteen, who was facing financial difficulties and needed money to take care of her children, was hired by Datchinamurthy through connections and introductions to other people.
-She was asked to deliver something by Datchinamurthy, who provided her a bag which she should pass to another person, and Datchinamurthy stated he will pay her $200 once the job is done.
+According to both the defendants' accounts, prior to their capture, Christeen, who was facing financial difficulties and needed money to take care of her children, was hired by Datchinamurthy through connections and introductions to other people.
+She was asked to deliver something by Datchinamurthy, who provided her a bag which she should pass to another person, and Datchinamurthy stated he would pay her $200 once the job was done.
 Christeen also stated she did not know that the bag contained packages of drugs.
 Likewise, Datchinamurthy denied that he had any knowledge of the drugs.
-He stated he was offered a job by a friend named "Rajah", who wanted to pay him to deliver some drugs, which Rajah assured him were "not serious" and Datchinamurthy thus believed he was delivering traditional Chinese medicine after checking the bags himself and thus did not suspect anything; the drugs, according to him, looked brown and did not look white (which was the normal appearance of heroin).
+He stated he had been offered a job by a friend named "Rajah", who wanted to pay him to deliver some drugs, which Rajah assured him were "not serious" and Datchinamurthy thus believed he was delivering traditional Chinese medicine after checking the bags himself and thus did not suspect anything; the drugs, according to him, looked brown and did not look white (which was the normal appearance of heroin).
 Datchinamurthy was also in charge of relaying messages between Rajah and Christeen.
 Hence, both accused persons sought to downplay their conduct and paint themselves as couriers, through their defence lawyers, to escape the death penalty.
-Under the law, should a drug convict was merely acting as courier or suffering from diminished responsibility, he or she will only be eligible for life imprisonment but not death.
+Under the law, suspects acting as couriers or suffering from diminished responsibility, may be eligible for life imprisonment.

-On 8 May 2015, the trial judge Tay Yong Kwang determined that both Christeen and Datchinamurthy were guilty as charged, as he found both of them aware of the existence of heroin and hence failed to rebut the presumption of knowledge.
-Justice Tay found that in Datchinamurthy's case, he was not acting as a simple drug runner, as he was promised rich payment around hundreds of dollars (in both SGD and Malaysian Ringgit) by his alleged boss Rajah, and he had also took the role of hiring Christeen in helping him to deliver the drugs.
-It was impossible for him to have huge trust on Rajah, with whom he had a short encounter, and he also demonstrated his huge suspicion that he was carrying illegal drugs, which should have been reflected from the way of operations and delivery.
+On 8 May 2015, the trial judge Tay Yong Kwang convicted both Christeen and Datchinamurthy, as he found that both of them were aware of the existence of heroin and hence failed to rebut the presumption of knowledge.
+Justice Tay found that in Datchinamurthy's case, he was not acting as a simple drug runner, as he was promised payment of hundreds of dollars (in both SGD and Malaysian Ringgit) by his alleged boss Rajah.
+He had also taken the role of hiring Christeen in helping him to deliver the drugs.
+It was impossible for him to have huge trust in Rajah, with whom he had a short encounter, and he also demonstrated his huge suspicion that he was carrying illegal drugs, which should have been reflected from the way of operations and delivery.
 Hence, Datchinamurthy failed to prove himself as a courier and hence, he was sentenced to death by hanging.
 Christeen, who was certified as a courier and had given substantive assistance to the authorities in tackling drug offences, was spared the gallows and she was therefore sentenced to life imprisonment, with effect from the date of her arrest.
 Christeen also did not receive caning since she was a female.

+As of 2025, Christeen remains incarcerated at Changi Women's Prison (later renamed as Institution A4).
+According to a 2025 CNA-produced documentary Inside The Women’s Prison, which featured the prison life of female inmates in Singapore, Christeen's first parole hearing will take place in 2031, and in an interview by the producers, Christeen expressed remorse and stated that she paid a "heavy price" for her crime.